 This from-scratch version of white cheddar mac & cheese is actually easy to make and only takes about 15-20 minutes of total time.
 So it’s perfect for a busy weeknight meal.
 It’s also extremely creamy and satisfyingly salty and just as good to share with family or company as it is to hoard all to yourself while binge-watching a good show on a Saturday afternoon.
 Don’t forget the blankets and a glass of good, dry white wine.

 White cheddar mac & cheese is a grown-up twist on the ultimate comfort food.
 This recipe serves 4 for dinner or 8 as a side.
-I totally recommend trying it with stuffing stuffed huneynut squash (recipe coming soon).
+I totally recommend trying it with stuffing stuffed huneynut squash.
 Most packages of pre-diced pancetta come in 4 oz sizes.
-If you use an ounce in the squash recipe feel free to just use up the rest in this recipe instead of using the full 4 oz.
+If you use an ounce in the squash recipe feel free to just use up the last 3 oz. in this recipe instead of using the full 4 oz called for.
 It will still render enough fat to give lots of flavor and help bloom the pepper.
 No recipe adjustments needed.

 White cheddar macaroni & cheese